Marguerite Salazar: Colorado

 On July 22, 2013, Salazar was appointed to be insurance commissioner of the Colorado Division of Insurance, effective August 19 of that year.
 Among her first challenges were to implement Affordable Care Act stages, and managing the 2013 wildfire season.
 Salazar found that Colorado had the highest Affordable Care Act rates in the nation, so she re-drew the district lines in an attempt to mitigate rate disparity.
 As Insurance Commissioner, Salazar was reluctant to expand regulations by creating new Division of Insurance rules, even where she found rules inadequate, in recognition of the political climate of Colorado.

 She was appointed the chief regulator of Colorado by Governor John Hickenlooper in July 2017.
 She has served on the board of governors for Colorado State University.

 New Mexico

 In January 2019, Salazar left her position in Colorado and was appointed as the superintendent of the New Mexico Regulation and Licensing Department by Governor Michelle Lujan Grisham.
-In her new position, Salazar administrates the regulation of local lending institutions, the credential for many professions, issuing building permits, protecting consumers from securities fraud, along with other duties.
+In her new position, Salazar administers the regulation of local lending institutions, the credential for many professions, issuing building permits, protecting consumers from securities fraud, along with other duties.